Basil Lewis

 Basil Lewis OBE (1927-2020) was a British community leader, politician and businessman.
 He was the first black councillor elected in the London Borough of Haringey and one of the first black councillors elected anywhere in the United Kingdom.

 Basil Lewis was an active community organiser who helped establish a series of local associations in north London, including the Hornsey Co-operative Credit Union (which became one of the longest-running credit unions in Britain), the North London West Indian Association, and the Anglo-West Indian Conservative Society.
 During his time as a councillor, he helped found Haringey Council's Community Relations Council.

-He was awarded an OBE by Queen Elizabeth II for services to politics and the community, recognising his efforts to raise political participation and build community relations.
+He was awarded an OBE by Queen Elizabeth II in the 1982 Birthday Honours for services to politics and the community, recognising his efforts to raise political participation and build community relations.

 Personal life

 Basil Lewis was born in Clarendon, Jamaica in 1927.
 In 1954, Basil left Jamaica for Britain, settling in Hornsey in North London.
 He started working as a telephone engineer for Standard Telephones and Cables Ltd (later Nortel), before going on to set up his own record shop and then a travel agency Sunshine Travel, which arranged holidays to the Caribbean.

 He joined the Union Church, close to where he lived on Drylands Road in Hornsey.
 Alongside around a dozen church members he helped set up a savings-and-loans club for the local community, designed to help those who could not get a bank loan to borrow money to start businesses or buy a home.
 Caribbean migrants at the time often found that the interest rates offered and deposits required by banks were unaffordable.
 On 7 April 1964 the club was formally established as the Hornsey Cooperative Credit Union.
 Less than a year later it had more than one hundred members.